qtumproject/qtum/doc/build-openbsd.md

 **Updated for OpenBSD [7.3](https://www.openbsd.org/73.html)**

-This guide describes how to build bitcoind, command-line utilities, and GUI on OpenBSD.
+This guide describes how to build qtumd, command-line utilities, and GUI on OpenBSD.

 ## Preparation